 Ansel Adams Gallery Comprehensive Rehabilitation

-The Ansel Adams Gallery Buildings are located in Yosemite Valley on the mall, adjacent to the Visitor Center.
-This project includes the Ansel Adams Gallery and two residences buildings behind the Gallery.
-These builings are historic for their association with the internationally recognized photographer, Ansel Adams who lived and worked there for half a century.
+The Ansel Adams Gallery Complex is located in Yosemite Valley on the mall, adjacent to the Visitor Center.
+This project includes the Ansel Adams Gallery and two residence behind the Gallery.
+These buildings are historic for their association with the internationally recognized photographer, Ansel Adams who lived and worked there for half a century.
 Originally constructed as Best's Studio in 1902, and improved upon and occupied by Ansel Adams and his family through the 1970s, these buildings are in the Yosemite Valley Archaeological District, the Yosemite Village Historic District, and on the National Register of Historic Places.

-To comment on this project, click on the "Open for Comment" link on the lefthand side of this screen.
+To view the environmental assessment document and comment on this project, click on the "Open for Comment" link on the lefthand side of this screen.